A Phase 2 Study of Cediranib in Combination With Olaparib in Advanced Solid Tumors

 - To estimate the prevalence of the mutations of deoxyribonucleic acid (DNA) repair genes in tumors using the BROCA panel and to correlate tumor regression with mutations status.
 (Integrated) II.
 To evaluate changes in tumor hypoxia on cediranib treatment compared to baseline by [F-18] fluoromisonidazole (FMISO) positron emission tomography/computed tomography (PET/CT) in patients with NSCLC.

-- To evaluate levels of angiogenesis/inflammatory markers including VEGF at baseline and on treatment.
+III.
+To evaluate levels of angiogenesis/inflammatory markers including VEGF at baseline and on treatment.

-VI.
+IV.
 To evaluate levels of hypoxia-related microribonucleic acids (miRNAs) at baseline and on treatment.